pfrazee/electron-app-env/README.md

 app:mail/view/%258gV+3yzSEUiWulnOq7aUiNMD1ckGICjPumWw8m5SG38=.sha256
 ````

-A request to `app:notifications` would look in the service-registry for the `appId` of `notifications`.
+A request to `app:notifications` would look in the manifests of active apps for the `related_applications[eappenvI].id` of `notifications`.
 If an entry is found, the request would be routed to that service (eg to `localhost:9999`).

-Some notes about how these URLs are used:
+Some notes about how these URLs work:
+ - The URLs are generally expected to serve HTML pages, but can support other behaviors as well.
- - The URLs are expected to point to interfaces.
-They are *always* redirected to an `http://localhost:<port>` address.
-Therefore, they should only be expected to be used as GET endpoints for HTML pages.
+ - They are *always* served by an `http://localhost:<port>` address.
- - Applications can share identifiers.
-If there's a collision, the user's asked which application they want to use when they click on a link.
+ - Services can share an id.
+If that happens, the user's asked which application they want to use when they click on a link.

 ### UI

-Like any browser, EAppEnv creates and manages [BrowserWindows](http://electron.atom.io/docs/v0.36.5/api/browser-window/) on behalf of the apps.
+EAppEnv creates and manages the windows.
-The `BrowserWindow` is created without node integration.
+The `BrowserWindow` is created with typical web security, no browser plugin-support, and no node integration.
 Therefore the application frontends behave mostly like in typical Web apps.

-One crucial difference is, EAppEnv's windows have no "chrome" - no tabs or address bar.
-Each window is free-standing, as you'd expect on the desktop.

-(In the future, EAppEnv may add window-management behaviors, such as tiling and "tabs.")
+The [manifest `display` attr](https://developer.mozilla.org/en-US/docs/Web/Manifest#display) and `eappenv` api will control the decoration of the windows.
+EAppEnv adds `frameless` to create a window with no browsing or OS chrome.

 ### Default Applications